Introduction to midPoint Query Language

 Where:

-All roles which are assigned to System users
+All Roles which Are Assigned to System Users

-midPoint Query using UserType as referencedBy
+midPoint query using UserType in a referencedBy filter

 . referencedBy (